AutoVerse-ai/Verse-library/docs/source/creating_scenario_in_verse.md

     track_mode: TrackMode
 ```

-The decision logic describe for an agent takes as input its current state and the (observable) states of the other agents if there's any, and updates the tactical mode of the ego agent.
-In this example, the decision logic is straight forward: When the x position of the drone is close to the obstacle (20m), the drone will start moving upward.
-There's no other agents in this scenario.
-The decision logic of the agent can be written in an expressive subset of Python inside function <code>decisionLogic</code>.
+The *decision logic* is a function that takes as input the agent's current state (and optionally the observable states of the other agents) and returns the new state after a transition.
+That is, it  updates the tactical mode of the agent.
+The drone starts in <code>Cruise</code> mode and the obstacle is at 20 meters.
+When the x position of the drone is close 20, the decision logic switches to <code>Up</code>.

 ```python
 import copy